NoanFelipe/SpaceInvaders-Python/README.md

-# SpaceInvaders-Python
-Remake of the classic space invaders game made using Python and pygame

 # SpaceInvaders made in Python
-Snake Game made in python using Pygame.
+Remake of the classic space invaders game made using Python and Pygame.

 ## How to Run